Are you looking to remember information more effectively? Share your message and make it stick! You've got to learn about the Von Restorff Effect!

 How Does the Von Restorff Effect Work?

 Why is our judgment affected by cognitive biases?
-The short answer is, it takes a load off our brains!
-Our minds are always working hard, taking in sights, smells, sounds, and new information all the time.
-There is just no way that we could remember everything that we see in front of us!
+The short answer is it takes a load off our brains!
+Our minds are always working hard, always taking in sights, smells, sounds, and new information.
+There is no way we can remember everything we see in front of us!

 To make things easier, our minds take a series of shortcuts to store and recall information about the world around us.
-For example, if we have been in a room 1,000 times, our minds pretty much know what that room is going to look like.
-It doesn't always take in every detail - meaning that we might miss small changes.
+For example, if we have been in a room 1,000 times, our minds pretty much know what that room will look like.
+It doesn't always take in every detail, meaning we might miss small changes.
 (This is also known as change blindness.)

 The Von Restorff Effect is just another way to make things easier for our minds.
-What sounds easier: memorizing the shape, size, and placement of 100 green apples in a barrel, or memorizing one red apple?
+Which sounds easier: memorizing the shape, size, and placement of 100 green apples in a barrel or memorizing one red apple?
 See?
-It's much easier to take in the information that sticks out among the rest.
+Taking in the information that sticks out among the rest is much easier.

 Elements That Produce the Von Restorff Effect

 What makes information or objects stand out from the things around them?
 Let us count the ways!
-There are plenty of factors that can differentiate certain pieces of information on your screen, in your books, or right in front of you.
+Plenty of factors can differentiate certain pieces of information on your screen, in your books, or right in front of you.

 Does the Von Restorff Effect Apply to Everyone?

-Although we generally store and recall memory through the same processes, age and other factors can affect our ability to remember information.
+Although we generally store and recall memory through the same processes, age, and other factors can affect our memory ability.
 This led some psychologists to conduct different studies on how the Von Restorff Effect affected different ages.
-The studies produced interesting results.
+The studies produced exciting results.
 One study suggested that the Von Restorff Effect only affected the memories of children and young adults.
 Other studies showed that while the effect was less dramatic, older adults were also affected by the Von Restorff Effect.
 The elements used to make information distinct varied between studies.
 There is more than goes into this memory trick that meets the eye!

 How to Use the Von Restorff Effect to Remember Information

-The isolation effect may have an adverse effect on memory.
+The isolation effect may harm memory.
 While the isolated piece of information is more likely to be remembered, the rest of the information is more likely to be forgotten.
 If you are trying to remember a set of information, think about what pieces stick out the most and what pieces are most important to remember.
 Or, you can make pieces of information stick out.
-Highlighting is just one way we use the isolation effect to remember key information.
+Highlighting is just one way we use the isolation effect to remember critical information.
 There are other ways to do this, too.

-- When you're writing out notes, keep two pens close.
+1. When you're writing out notes, keep two pens close.
 (Let's say you're using a black and blue pen.)
-Write most of the notes in black, until you hit information that your professor says is important.
+Write most of the notes in black until you hit information that your professor says is important.
 When you come across important information, write it down in red.

-- As you review notes, draw boxes around information that you need to remember.
+2. As you review notes, draw boxes around the information you need to remember.

 UX Design and Marketing